 What would you do?

-Compstat was invented by me, Bill Bratton, Jack Maple.
+CompStat was invented by me, Bill Bratton, Jack Maple.

-One of the people who who clearly knows it well is Gary McCarthy, who's running for mayor of Chicago.
+One of the people who clearly knows it well is Gary McCarthy, who's running for mayor of Chicago.

 He ran the system for us for four or five years.

-Um I don't want to get involved in the politics.
+I don't want to get involved in the politics.

 It measures crime every day.

-And it then it pin maps it, puts it on a map, tells you where the crimes are being committed, shows you where your gaps are, and then every day you readjust your policing to try to have the police in the right place at the right time.
+And then it pin maps it, puts it on a map, tells you where the crimes are being committed, shows you where your gaps are.

-What could be what is preventing them?
+What could be, what is it?

-Murder is down about seventy-eight percent.
+Murder is down about 78%.

-So what are they not doing it?
+Why are they not doing it?

 Chicago three times the murders of New York.

-Well, why not do it?
+But why not do it?

 Why would they do it?

-Why wouldn't Rahm Emanuel do it?
+Why wouldn't Ram Emmanuel do it?

-You have to ask Rama Manual.
+You have to ask Ram Emmanuel.

 I mean, he's fiddling while Chicago burns.

-Uh Ram Emanuel is not a law enforcement guy.
+Rahm Emanuel is not a law enforcement guy.

-Uh part of this is also your police department has to be willing to go the extra mile for you because you go the extra mile for them.
+Part of this is also your police department has to be willing to go the extra mile for you because you go the extra mile for them.

-You constantly you're constantly blaming them for things.
+You're constantly blaming them for things.

 You're making them worried about doing their jobs.